-Our operating cash flow is sensitive to many variables, the most significant of which is the volatility of prices for oil and natural gas.
+Our operating cash flow is sensitive to many variables, the most significant of which are the volatility of prices for oil and natural gas and the volume of oil and natural gas sold by our producers.
 Prices for these commodities are determined primarily by prevailing market conditions.
 Regional and worldwide economic activity, weather and other substantially variable factors influence market conditions for these products.
 These factors are beyond our control and are difficult to predict.